High-dimensional semi-supervised learning: in search for optimal inference of the mean: Efficient estimation of the mean

-Theorem \ref{c22} includes simpler results related to the consistency of the introduced estimates.
-Namely, to guarantee $\hat\theta-\theta=o_P(1)$ we only require bounded $1+c$ moments (weaker than Condition \ref{a2}) together with Condition \ref{a3}.
-Regarding, $\sigma_Y^2$, Conditions \ref{a2} and \ref{a3} are sufficient to guarantee consistency of $ \hat\sigma_Y^2$.

-An important property of the semi-supervised estimator is that it does not rely on a strong signal-to-noise ratio to achieve $\sqrt{n}$ consistency; for example, even if the correct model is not at all sparse, it can be shown that Lasso estimate will be equal to zero with high-probability in which case the proposed estimate will be the same as the naive $\bar Y$.
+Regarding $\hat \theta$, Condition \ref{a2} can be relaxed to bounded $1+c$ moments.
+Importantly, we do not rely on a strong signal-to-noise ratio to achieve root-$n$ consistency.
+If $s=p$, one can show that the Lasso estimate equals zero with high-probability, in which case the proposed estimate will be the same as the naive $\bar Y$.
 Hence, there is no loss in efficiency, and it seems that the semi-supervised mean estimate is advantageous in almost all cases.

-Finally, we believe that this property will extend when estimating many moments of the distribution of $Y$; however, that task is beyond the scope of the current paper.
+We discuss some aspects of the variance in the Supplement.